 A bottle of water is placed in a freezer for a few hours.
 The timing has to be just right, but, if it is, it will still be liquid when removed from the freezer.
 But, when banged on a table or poured into a bowl of ice, it immediately turns to ice.
 It’s so rapid that you can build an ice tower from the pouring water.
 Very cool!

-And, one more extreme but super cool example: there are experiments where water—pure water—has been taken down to minus 55F (-48C) without it becoming ice.
+And, one more super cool example: there are experiments where water—pure water—has been taken down to minus 55F (-48C) without it becoming ice.

 Clearly water is far more interesting and complex than we thought.